Eric Fletcher (rugby): Auckland and New Zealand

 The weekend prior to the final he had been chosen as a reserve for the Auckland A and B teams which were taking on Taranaki and South Auckland teams at 1:30 and 3:00pm respectively.
 On 17 August he was chosen in the Auckland A team to play a B team as curtain raiser to the inter-island match.
 The selectors were looking to see as many players as possible in the lead up to the tour of the Australian team.
 He played second five with Ted Brimble at five eight.
 Fletcher had a strong game scoring a try and kicking 4 conversions and a penalty in 22–19 win.
 The Herald reported that he was “the most impressive back for the A team”.
 After 2 more matches Fletcher was selected for the Auckland team for their southern tour which included games against Wellington, West Coast, and Canterbury.
 Against the West Coast Fletcher did play and he kicked a conversion in 32–14 win at Greymouth.
 He then played against Canterbury at Monica Park in Christchurch with Auckland winning 26 to 13.
 After returning to Auckland Fletcher missed selection for Auckland in Australia's tour opener on 21 September.

 New Zealand upset Australia in the first test at Carlaw Park on 28 September by 22 points to 14, but then were well beaten in the second test 29–8.
 It was at the point that the selectors looked to make several changes and Fletcher was chosen to make his one and only appearance for New Zealand.
-He came in to the side replacing his Richmond team mate Powell in the halfback position.
+He came in to the side replacing his Richmond teammate Powell in the halfback position.
 He was relatively new to the position having played just two club matches there and the two tour matches for Auckland in the same position.
-He was playing inside another Richmond team mate Stan Prentice at five eight.
+He was playing inside another Richmond teammate Stan Prentice at five eight.
 The changes had little effect on the result with Australia winning 31 to 8 at Carlaw Park before 20,000 spectators.
 Fletcher had a relatively quiet game as the Australians “ran rings” around New Zealand.
 Late in the first half with the game close he missed the conversion of Brian Riley's try with the scores 8–8.
 Earlier in the match from a scrum he had passed to Prentice who put a kick down field that Riley got to and scored by the posts.
 He was far more involved in the final match of the Australian tour when they took on Auckland Province with Fletcher again at halfback.
 Australia won 36 to 18 on 9 October but Fletcher contributed 15 of their points through a try, conversion, and 5 penalties.